 Structure of Study Association VIP

-It’s not easy to run an association with almost 1500 members an 400 alumni.
-There are contracts that need to sign, decisions that need to be taken, financials that need to be controlled, problems that need to be solved and contacts that need to be maintained.
+It’s not easy to run an association with around 1600 members an 400 alumni.
+There are contracts that need to be signed, decisions that need to be taken, financials that need to be controlled, problems that need to be solved and contacts that need to be maintained.
 The association has more than 150 active members that all chip in to succeed in these tasks.
 But who contributes what?

 Let’s start with the board, which includes 6 enthusiastic VIP-members who put effort into VIP nearly every day of the week.
 They are the people that make sure VIP keeps on going and are responsible for the main direction of the association.
 They make the important decisions and keep an eye on ‘the big picture’.
 The following functions complete the board: chairman, secretary, treasurer, internal contacts, external contacts, and acquisition.
 Every board-member fulfills a back-up (vice) function as well.
 If the chairman isn’t available for some reason, the vice-chairman will take over his duties.